 Categorie archieven: American Novel

-Gabriel Tallent Crux review and information of the content of new novel by the American writer.
-Penguin Fig Tree will publish the second Gabriel Tallent novel on February 5, 2026.
+Avni Doshi The First House review and information of the new novel by the American writer.
+Hamish Hamilton will publish the new and seconds Avni Doshi novel on July 16, 2026.
 Here you can read information about the content of the book, the author and the publication.

 • Book type: American novel